 - Donate long-term appreciated assets instead of cash when possible.
 If you donate long-term appreciated assets such as stocks, bonds, or real estate to charity, you generally do not have to pay capital gains.
 You can also take an income tax deduction up to the full fair-market value, subject to AGI limitations.
 The recipient charity receives the full value of the asset and will not be subject to taxes upon any subsequent sales.

-- Consider utilizing a Donor Advised Fund (DAF) and evaluate “bunching” a few years of charitable contributions into the current year to increase your itemized deductions above the standard deduction threshold in 2022.
+- Consider utilizing a Donor Advised Fund (DAF) and evaluate “bunching” multiple years of charitable contributions into the current year to increase your itemized deductions above the standard deduction threshold in 2023 ($13,850 for Single; $27,700 for MFJ).
 You will receive a charitable deduction in the year of contribution but may defer distribution to a public charity to a later year.

 - If over age 70 ½, evaluate the tax benefit of using a Qualified Charitable Distribution (QCD) to satisfy up to $100,000 of your required minimum distribution (RMD).
 The qualified charitable distribution (QCD) rule allows traditional IRA owners to satisfy a portion of their RMD, exclude up to $100,000 from income, and contribute funds directly to charities without itemizing.

 - Note, you cannot make a QCD to donor-advised funds, private foundations, supporting organizations, or other grant-making organizations.